 The desired behaviour of EPS is to accurately and timely (20 Hz) convert the mechanical commands from the AV flight controller (MMS) into voltage commands on the electrical motors.
 EPS is in slave mode with respect to MMS, it never operates autonomously, contrary to HBS in case of emergency landing.

-EPS monitors the primary and secondary energy consumptions, computes the remaining capacities and sends the datas to MMS (1Hz) which update mission viability analysis accordingly.
+EPS monitors the primary and secondary energy consumptions, computes the remaining capacities and sends the data to MMS (1Hz) which update mission viability analysis accordingly.

 EPS monitors the degradations and failures of its resources (motors, switches, ECUs), and ensures a fail-safe policy, as far as possible.